Chick Litoris Dickorifice, Doc

 'I wonder,' she continued, without looking up, 'do you not consider your war on organised religion a somewhat one-sided affair?'

 'They’re a soft target, I know,' replied Jason, 'yet still one worthy of a good kicking every now and then.
 However, I will admit that I walk a well-worn path.'
 He reached for his packet of cigarettes, but then thought better of it.
 'Besides,' he continued, 'where would be the challenge in attacking disorganized religion?'

 When the front door of the convent opened, Jason looked on with interest.
 Mother Superior Monique Bellucci stood in the doorway, smiling coquettishly as she tossed her long raven hair and waved to the driver of a United Dairies delivery van.
 Stepping down from the cab, the young, muscular milkman held up a family-sized carton of strawberry yoghurt and winked suggestively.
 Soon thereafter the couple disappeared within the inviting walls of the Convento de Santa Katerina Price.

 Jason's scowl returned with a vengeance.

-'How it is that one can walk into a church and find Bibles just lying about the place, where any impressionable fool might stumble upon them, is beyond my powers of comprehension,' he said.
-'And God forbid that some simple-minded soul should actually pick up a copy and read it!'
+'How can it be that one can just stroll into a church and find Bibles lying about the place, where any impressionable fool might stumble upon them?
+It is beyond my powers of comprehension!
+God forbid that some simple-minded soul should actually pick up a copy and read it!'